Starting a new business is an exciting time with many questions to be answered and decisions to be made.

 - Make sure that you have a professionally drafted shareholders’ agreement in place.
 You can build in the right to get back sweat equity if people leave the company, particularly if they are “bad leaver”

 By taking sensible and reasonable steps at an early stage, you can hopefully avoid making the costly mistakes that some start-ups make in the early days.
+Read our guide for advice on raising equity finance.

 Stephen Thompson, Managing Partner, Darwin Gray